python/cpython/Doc/library/pathlib.rst

    Return ``True`` if the path points to a character device. ``False`` will be returned if the path is invalid, inaccessible or missing, or if it points to something other than a character device.
-Use :meth:`Path.exists` to distinguish between these cases.
+Use :meth:`Path.stat` to distinguish between these cases.